Manas-arumalla/Control-strategies-for-two-wheeled-inverted-pendulum/README.md

-# Project Description

-## Control Strategies for Two-Wheeled Inverted Pendulum
+# Control Strategies for Two-Wheeled Inverted Pendulum

 This repository presents a comprehensive study and implementation of various control strategies for a two-wheeled inverted pendulum system—akin to a Segway.
 The project aims to evaluate and compare multiple advanced control methods to achieve robust stability and performance under diverse operating conditions.